SilverHalf/mount-balrior/decima/strategy.md

 </div>
 </details>

-This strategy is a written version of this [PoV](https://www.youtube.com/watch?v=Qsf582waMDM), and is designed for achievement runs, minimizing overlap and difficulty of mechanics, while also requiring the least possible movement.
+This strategy is a written version of this [PoV](https://www.youtube.com/watch?v=Qsf582waMDM), and is designed for achievement runs, minimizing movement and difficulty while satisfying all mechanics in a deterministic manner.

 All markers referenced in this guide can be set up with the [Commander Markers](https://blishhud.com/modules/?module=Manlaan.CommanderMarkers) module for [Blish HUD](https://blishhud.com), using the marker pack provided below.